-The Group ID List Present subfield is set to 1 if the Group ID List subfield is present in the following WUR Parameters field and is set to 0, otherwise.
+The Group ID List Present subfield is set to 1 if the Group ID List subfield is present in the following WUR Parameters field and set to 0 otherwise.

 The subfields of the WUR Parameters field sent from WUR AP are defined in Table 9-262c (Subfields of WUR Parameters field from WUR AP).